EgbertLudema/TTTExtreme/README.md

 <h1>Import guide:</h1>

 - Import all files into your server or localhost
-- Import the tttextreme. into your database
+- Import the tttextreme.sql file into your database

 Enjoy!